By Amy Medling, founder of PCOS Diva

 I adore dark chocolate.
 And when I was invited to spend a morning with Master Chocolatier, Richard Tango-Lowy at his boutique chocolate shop Dancing Lion Chocolate in Manchester, New Hampshire, I felt like I had died and gone to heaven!

-Dancing Lion Chocolate is chocolate made for Divas.
+Dancing Lion Chocolate is chocolate made for PCOS Divas.
 This is a place where chocolate is considered art.
 I was greeted with a delicious bowl of steaming hot drinking Mayan dark chocolate from the Dominican Republic infused with Guajillo, chilis, Copanero chilis and Mexican softstick cinnamon in water.
-Imagine, hot chocolate mixed with with just water – who needs to add milk when the chocolate is rich and delicious.
+Imagine, hot chocolate mixed with just water – who needs to add milk when the chocolate is rich and delicious.

-“Eating chocolate should be a mindful experience.
+Richard explained that, “Eating chocolate should be a mindful experience.
 Good chocolate is an experience.
 It should be something that is just beautiful.”

 “When you are looking for dark chocolate the flavor peaks at between 60% -70% cocoa.
 The darker you go you lose flavor.
 It is easier to find a good 65% than a good 85%.”
 I asked him to suggest some better supermarket brands for those of us who can’t visit a boutique chocolate shop when a cravings strikes.
 He thought that Dagoba and Green and Black were acceptable.
 Please share your favorite chocolate brand in the comment section.
-Mine is http://www.lakechamplainchocolates.com/
+Mine is Lake Champlain Chocolates.

 1. People who regularly eat chocolate may have lower BMIs

-In a study of more than 1,000 people, Dr. Beatrice Golomb and her colleagues at the University of California, San Diego found thatt people who consumed chocolate more days per week were thinner – and had a lower BMI – than those who ate chocolate less often.
-“Epicatechin from cocoa causes greater control over food urges and is more satisfying than other treats,” said Dr. Peter McCullough, a cardiologist at St. John Providence Health in Warren, Mich.
+In a study of more than 1,000 people, Dr. Beatrice Golomb and her colleagues at the University of California, San Diego found that people who consumed chocolate more days per week were thinner – and had a lower BMI – than those who ate chocolate less often.
+“Epicatechin from cocoa causes greater control over food urges and is more satisfying than other treats,” said Dr. Peter McCullough, a cardiologist at St. John Providence Health in Warren, Michigan.
 “Higher cocoa chocolate is relatively low in sugar and the fatty acid in chocolate products is probably not as worrisome as other fats.
 On the whole, a little superior quality chocolate is good to add to the diet of those trying to lose weight.”

 2. Chocolate may increase insulin sensitivity